justinrivera47/web-sprint-challenge-javascript-fundamentals/README.md

 1. Explain the differences between `.map`, `.reduce` and `.filter` and describe a use case for each.

+.map() automatically creates a new array with the result of the function being passed on every element.
+.reduce() returns a single value based on two arguments.
+The previous value and the current value.
+.filter() used for filtering data with a return conditional statement.
+There must be a return statement.

 2. Explain the difference between a callback and a higher order function.

+Higher Order Functions receives other functions as arguments callback functions are passed in to other functions as an argument

 3. Explain what a closure is.

+    A closure is an inner function that reaches to an outer function of its scope to refrence a variable defined in the outer scope.

 4. Describe the four principles of the 'this' keyword.

+Global Binding: The value of 'this' will be the window/console object.
+Implicit Vinding: Whenever a function is called by a preceding dot, the object left of the dot gets 'this'.
+New Binding: Whenever a constructor function is used, 'this' refers to the specific instance of the object that is created and return by the constructor function.
+Explicit Binding: Whenever javascripts .call or .apply meathod is used.
+This is explicitly definded

 5. Why do we need super() in an extended class?

+super() function takes place of the .prototype function.
+It inherits all of properties the parent has.

 You are expected to be able to answer questions in these areas.
 Your responses contribute to your Sprint Challenge grade.